D-Diaa/privateclustering/README.md

 # Differentially Private Federated $k$-means Clustering

 To reproduce the experiments in the paper, follow the instructions below.

+Datasets are available in `data` folder.
+Synthetic datasets are generated from `utils/synth.Rmd`

+Code compatible with any dataset with space-separated values in a text file, as long as the number of clusters is supplied in `configs/defaults.py`

+Create and activate conda environment from supplied `env.yml` file
 ```bash
 conda env create -f env.yml
 conda activate privatekm